UAlberta-CMPUT391-W19/proj1_starter/q1/README.md

 * use osmosis to extract all nodes and paths (with their tags) of Edmonton into an XML file
 * process that file to extract the tuples into the SQLite database
 * make sure the database has all constraints defined
-* make sure your `.gitignore` file prevents you from uploading binary files or large XML files to GitHub (and make sure so such files exist in your repository as well)
+* make sure your `.gitignore` file prevents you from uploading binary files or large XML files to GitHub (and make sure no such files exist in your repository as well)

+# TODOs:
+1. put all your scripts to convert the data here
-# TODO: write instructions so that the TA can reproduce your work below
+2. write clear instructions so that the TA can reproduce your work below